bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/snap.md

 sudo snap refresh

-To update to the “beta” channel:
+To update to the "beta” channel:
 ================================

 sudo snap refresh –channel=beta